EwD-Project/EwD-Public/Reading_Rules.md

 ## Rule No. 1 – The Final Silent “E”

-¶1 – Any single “-e” at the end of a word is silent, unless it _carries a Mark_ or it _is the sole vowel in the word_.
+¶1 – Any single “e” at the end of a word is silent, unless it _carries a Mark_ or it _is the sole vowel in the word_.

 > E.g. (silent): late, bike, hăve, we͡re, more, able, smo͞othe
 >